Accurately predict drug-induced hepatotoxicity in early discovery

-Hepatotoxicity remains a major cause of drug attrition, with existing in vitro and in vivo models failing to capture DILI responses.
+DILI remains a major cause of drug attrition, due to the limitations of in vitro hepatotoxicity assays and in vivo models

 Most medications are metabolized in the liver, which makes it one of the primary tissues affected by adverse drug reactions.
 Earlier identification means that promising drugs can undergo structural modifications to address toxicity issues to lower attrition rates.
 To do so requires preclinical assays with greater human relevance and sensitivity.